Have you ever wondered how to upcycle vintage or thrifted jingle bells?

 Speaking of noisy when shaken, one year we added bells to our dog and cat’s collars and it made for a pretty back ground noise/soundtrack as we opened gifts that morning.

 My third idea for using vintage or thrifted bells is to add them to a pillow!

-Target has this adorable green lumbar tree pillow currently in stock that I think is darling!
+This darling green lumbar pillow was at Target, but has since been discontinued.
 They chose to only add the three bells on top of each tree, but if you’re making a pillow of your own, you could absolutely add more bells in among the tree branches!

 This striking “twas the night before Christmas…” lumbar pillow is another on my future DIY list.
 I love the bells along both the sides!